Egg Bhurji (Anda Bhurji) recipe – Mumbai street style

 What is Egg Bhurji?

-Everyone has memories with food items, so do I. This was my favorite dish enjoyed with friends after a late-night movie.
+Everyone has memories of food items, and so do I. This was my favorite dish enjoyed with friends after a late-night movie.
 It satisfies the craving for something spicy, delicious, and pocket-friendly too.

 Made with basic ingredients available in everyone’s kitchen and can be ready within 15-20minutes.
 This is one of the dishes everybody knows to make and feels proud too.